Concordium/concordium.github.io/source/mainnet/net/guides/create-identity.rst

       ..
 Note::
             To access the **Balance** of the new account, tap the Balance area on the account card or tap More.

+   .. tab:: Browser Wallet

+      You can submit requests for additional :ref:`identities<glossary-identity>` in the Browser Wallet.
+You do this from the **ID cards** page.

+      #.
+If you are not in the ID cards page, click the Concordium logo and select ID Cards.

+      #.
+Click the ID cards drop-down.

+      #.
+Click Request new.

+      #.
+Select a third-party identity provider from the list.
+An external web page opens within the app.

+      #.
+Enter the information requested by the third-party identity provider.
+The information might vary depending on the identity provider.
+However, they will ask you to provide photos of identification documents and a selfie.

+      #.
+When you have submitted the information to the identity provider, you will have a pending identity in your app.
+The verification or rejection is usually retrieved from the identity provider within minutes, but check frequently to retrieve the result.
+The result can be retrieved for up to seven days.

 .. |edit|    image:: ../images/edit.png
                     :width: 20px